MixerSeater is an automatic seating planner for speed networking events.

 Assign people to tables in each session so that by the end each person has met the largest number of unique people.

-Instead of meeting just one person at a time, participants, typically 4-10 persons at one table, meet for sessions (rounds) that last a couple of minutes each.
+Instead of meeting just one person at a time, participants, typically 4-10 people at one table, meet for sessions (rounds) that last a couple of minutes each.
 Only one person at a table speaks at a time.
-When everybody at each table have finished, the session ends.
-Everyone moves on to the next, pre-assigned table to meet a brand new group of people.
+When everybody at each table has finished, the session ends.
+Everyone (except VIPs, who stick to their original table) moves on to the next, pre-assigned table to meet a brand new group of people.

-Providing the attendees industries or areas of interest can even improve the matching algorithm performance as each participant will only meet people who are interesting for them.
+Providing the attendees with industries or areas of interest can even improve the matching algorithm performance as each participant will only meet the people who are interesting for them.

 This speed networking event format is recommended especially for large groups of people (30-100, even up to 1 thousand).